letendrt/Chronological-File-Request-Pull/README.md

 It is recommended that users follow at least one of these guides before continuing reading the present guide.
 Below are instructions on how the approve or reject requests using the tool.

-⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️<br>
-Note that users of this tool must uphold their due diligence and ensure that the restricted file requestee meets the requirements to access said requested data.
+### ⚠️ Users of this tool must uphold their due diligence and ensure that the restricted file requestee meets the requirements to access said requested data.
 This tool is NOT a substitution for REB approval verification.
+This tool is simply to faciliate the ordering of requests, and to bulk accept/reject requests once user applications have been assessed.
+Always keep track of who has access to your data in a secondary worksheet.⚠️